 The dancer is usually twirling rapidly in a pirouette.
 An exception is the supported pirouette.
 In a supported pirouette, a partner steadies the dancer, and the pirouette may be quite slow.

-For more information on classical dance, leap over to the links on the next page.
+For more information on classical dance, leap over to the links below.